bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ## Deduplicating-Cloud-functions Project Proposal

-The purpose of this Project..
+The purpose of this project is to design and implement a novel storage de-duplication  framework  for  serverless  platform  that  not only performs data de-duplication but also de-duplicates events  to  avoid  redundant  execution  of  stateless  functions in order to improve  overall  throughput  of  the platform.
 ** **

 ## 1. Vision and Goals Of The Project: